ferzerkerx/ferzerkerx.com/content/project/git-greenseer.md

 +++

 A static git repository tool analyzer.
-It calculates the total contribution per category / project by developer and it generates a report displaying charts with this information.
+It calculates the total contribution per category / project by developer and generates a report displaying charts with this information.
 It helps to understand which developers own or understand specific categories on the code.

 Html report shows: